Cavaliers lick............. a lot

 Cavaliers can be mischievous, and when it has

-anything to do with food....have memories like elephants.
+anything to do with food....they have

 We have caught our Cavalier in the dishwasher the